 - Weight distribution is more proportionate.

 - Ideal for dance-based skating (style skating, recreational skating, and artistic skating, etc.)

-- These skates are not as fast as the roller skates without heels.
+- These skates are not as fast as the one without heels.

-- In case of an accident, you are more prone to getting injured from a roller skate with heels than with one without heels.
+- In case of an accident, you are more prone to getting injured from a skate boot with heels than with one without heels.

 - Not suitable for Jam Skating where you aim to transition from and to break-dance like floorwork.

-On the other hand, the roller skates with no heels come in very handy when you plan to go for sudden transitions of footwork while on your skates.
-Not just that, roller skates without heels go faster as compared to those with heels.
+On the other hand, roller skates with no heels come in very handy when you plan to go for sudden transitions of footwork while on your skates.
+Not just that, these skates go faster as compared to those with heels.
 That is the reason why these types of roller skates are more popular among speed skaters.
-Also, if you are going to ride on ramps, the flat roller skates are safer and more stable.
+Also, if you are going to ride on ramps, the flat boots are safer and more stable.

 - These skates provide more support and stability when you require transitions, for instance, in Jam Skating.

 - They are faster than the heel-based roller skates making them ideal for power transmission where you want to shift more weight to the front of your feet.